Mika (singer): 2021–2022: Other ventures during the COVID-19 pandemic

-2023 and related projects
+2023–2024: The Piano and Que ta tête fleurisse toujours

 On 18 January 2023, Mika released a new single, "Keep It Simple", with French singer-songwriter Vianney.

-Later in January, he hosted "Le Gala des Pieces Jaunes", a charity show in support of Paris' Hospital Foundation, which works to better the daily lives of hospitalized children and their families.
+Later that month, he hosted "Le Gala des Pieces Jaunes", a charity show in support of Paris' Hospital Foundation, which works to better the daily lives of hospitalised children and their families.
 In addition to acting as presenter, Mika performed a medley of his songs, as well as "Keep It Simple" with Vianney.
-Also performing at the gala were South Korean girl group Blackpink, Pharrell Williams, Pascal Obispo, Kid Cudi, Gautier Capuçon, Khatia Buniatishvili and Daniel Lozakovich.
+Also performing at the gala were artists including Blackpink, Pharrell Williams, Pascal Obispo, Kid Cudi, Gautier Capuçon, Khatia Buniatishvili and Daniel Lozakovich.
 During the evening, appeals for donations were launched by the artists.
 The show was broadcast on French television on 28 January.

-The soundtrack for Mika's first film score, for the French-language film Princes of the Desert (Zodi et Tehu, Freres du desert) directed by Éric Barbier and starring Alexandra Lamy, Youssef Hajdi, and Nadia Benzakour, was released on 3 February 2023.
-(The film hit French theaters on 8 February 2023.)
+The soundtrack for Mika's first film score, for the French-language film Princes of the Desert (Zodi et Tehu, Freres du desert) (2023), directed by Éric Barbier and starring Alexandra Lamy, Youssef Hajdi, and Nadia Benzakour, was released on 3 February 2023.
 To create the score, Mika worked with 160 musicians from around the world, including celebrated South African artist Nomfundo Moh and classical Berber musicians from Morocco.